Warren Sibilla, Jr, PhD. 4 hours 20 minutes. Audio MP3 Download.

 Topics: Archetypes, Religion and Spirituality, the Self

 Because the slides for this presentation are not available, and they are a significant part of the seminar, we are making this lecture available for free.
-If you are not purchasing any else along with this item, when at checkout, select "Free Checkout" as the payment method.
+Just click the Download ZIP of All Files button above.

 A Vision of the Self: The Gothic Rose Window as Mandala and Archetype